Arthritis of the big toe (Hallux Rigidus)

 Will I need physiotherapy after my surgery?

-The physiotherapist will see you on the day of your surgery to make sure you are safe in your surgical shoe and crutches.
-Usually no further physiotherapy is needed but an appointment can be made if needed.
+A physiotherapist will see you after your surgery, to make sure you are safe in your surgical shoe and crutches.
+You should not need any further physiotherapy, but an appointment can be made if needed.

 When can I start driving again?